FAMILY MANNERS CLASSES

 Prerequisite: FM Foundation or instructor´s approval

-Skills Introduced: Sit, Down, Stand, Stay, Recall, Loose Leash Walking - all with increasing duration, distance & distractions, "Go Mat"
+Skills Introduced: Sit, Down, Stand, Stay, Recall, Loose Leash Walking - all with increasing duration, distance & distractions, go to place

 ADDITIONAL TRAINING